BanzaiMan/hanke-henry/README.md

 # Hanke-Henry Calendar

-`hanke-henry-calender` is a gem that deals with the proposed [Hanke-Henry Calendar][1].
+`hanke-henry` is a gem that deals with the proposed [Hanke-Henry Calendar][1].
 This calendar has the following preferable characteristics over the presently adopted Gregorian Calendar: